โ“ Frequently Asked Questions

 DefectDojo Pro has a Universal Parser import method which allows you to handle any JSON, CSV or XML file.
 DefectDojo OS users can write custom parsers for the same purpose.

-Finally, third-party report formats have been known to change without warning, and our Open Source community greatly appreciates PRs and contributions to keep our parsers up to date.
+Finally, third-party report formats have been known to change without warning: Our OS community greatly appreciates PRs and contributions to keep our parsers up to date.

 How should I handle large scan files?

-Our recommended approach is to break a large report up before import - rather than ingesting a report of all a tool’s vulnerabilities at once, split them up by software project, application or by another context.
-This makes it much easier for DefectDojo to handle and categorize the data, and has the added benefit of proactively organizing your Findings, which makes for more relevant and faster report generation.
+Our recommended approach is to break down large reports before import to reflect different subsections of available data.
+If your security tool can filter results by software project, application, or other context, exporting smaller reports makes it easier for DefectDojo to handle and categorize the data.
+This also has the added benefit of proactively organizing your Findings based on how the data was broken down, which makes for more relevant and faster report generation.

-DefectDojo Pro can process reports in the background, which makes this process easier.
+DefectDojo Pro can process reports in the background.
 However, files still need to be uploaded and validated by DefectDojo before the background Finding creation process can begin.

 How do I connect a CI/CD pipeline to DefectDojo?